bluesky/bluesky/doc/source/plans.rst

         md = {'plan_name': 'calib_count'}
         yield from count(dets, num=num, md=md)

+The above records the plan name ``'calib_count'``.
 To enable users to pass in metadata that combines with and potentially overrides the hard-coded metadata, use the following pattern:

 .. code-block:: python